nghilethanh09052000/Hospital-Service/README.md

 <h2>1.
 Install NodeJs and npm</h2>
 <p>Download and install Node.js from this link https://nodejs.org/en/download/</p>
 <h2>2.
 Clone or download this repo.</h2>
-<p>On your terminal or cmd, type: git clone https://github.com/ThanhNghi95/Hospital-Service.git</p>
+<p>On your terminal or cmd, type: git clone https://github.com/nghilethanh2000/Hospital-Service.git</p>
 <p>On your command line, navigate to root folder and install: npm install</p>
 <h2>3.
 Run the application</h2>
 <p>Run the app on local: nodemon server</p>
-<h1>Technology use in the application:</h1>
+<h1>Technologies used in the application:</h1>
 <p>Express, Nodejs, Mongodb</p>